Nutritional therapist: job description

 - Complementary healthcare clinics

-A degree in a relevant subject (for example chemistry, biology, medicine, nursing, nutrition, dietetics, health studies, food science and technology) can be beneficial.
-It is also advantageous to possess a strong science background (A levels in chemistry, biology, physiology, anatomy or food science are often required).
+A degree in a relevant subject (for example chemistry, biology, medicine, nursing, nutrition, dietetics, health studies, food science and technology) can be beneficial if applying for postgraduate courses.
+It is also advantageous to possess a strong science background, for example, A levels or equivalent qualifications in chemistry, biology, physiology, anatomy or food science.

 - Interactive skills